KiCad/kicad-source-mirror/pcb_calculator/eserie_help.md

 	E1:  1.0   -    -    -    -    -    -    -    -    -    -    -

 This calculator finds combinations of standard E-series components to create arbitrary values.
-You can enter the required resistance from 0,0025 to 4000 kOhm.
+You can enter the required resistance from 0.0025 to 4000 kΩ.
 Solutions using up to 4 components are given.

 By default, the request value is always excluded from the solution set.
 It is also possible to specify